Interested in getting started with us? Here's details:

 - 5-lesson packages: Once you have purchased a 5-lesson package, you may choose from the lesson times available each week, that are appropriate for you.

 - Monthly packages: these are for group lessons, although there is no extra charge if you end up in a private or semi-private by default.
 The monthly packages are the most economical way to ride more than once a week.
 When you purchase a monthly package, you pay for an approximate number of lessons.
 Built into the price is the assumption that vacations, illness, bad weather, etc, will result in some missed lessons.
 As the per-lesson price is very low, we don’t guarantee make-ups, although we’ll do our best to reschedule missed lessons.
+Please see here for a more detailed explanation of makeup lessons.

 - Prices for lessons vary and are subject to change without notice--see here for current pricing